str1ngth3ory/Bayes-Nets-Assignment/README.md

 Suppose that you know the following outcome of two of the three games: A beats B and A draws with C. Calculate the posterior distribution for the outcome of the **BvC** match in calculate_posterior().

-Use the **EnumerationEngine** provided to perform inference (EnumerationEngine can be used the same way described for JunctionTreeEngine above).
+Use the **VariableElimination** provided to perform inference (VariableElimination can be used the same way described for JunctionTreeEngine above).

 In the next two sections, we'll be arriving at the same values by using sampling.